 The 9th World Happiness Report acts as an excellent benchmark for our wellbeing data.
-And, Friday Pulse clients have fared significantly better than their peers during the pandemic.
-Here’s a detailed look at how this happened.
+And Friday Pulse clients fared significantly better than their peers during the pandemic.
+Here’s a detailed look at how that happened.

-This year The World Happiness Report (WHR) focused its findings on the COVID-19 pandemic.
+The 2021 World Happiness Report (WHR) focused its findings on the COVID-19 pandemic.
 The results were both startling yet unsurprising.
 By measuring the weekly happiness of 2,000+ people every week, they found when COVID hit in March 2020:

 This feels validating or at least familiar.
 However, when we measure the weekly data from our Friday Pulse clients against the WHR, we see a stark contrast.
 Companies that put wellbeing front and centre bounced back to pre-pandemic levels in just three weeks.
 They didn’t experience a second dip and ended the year with happiness scores 20% higher.
 In short, they’ve navigated a stronger way through the pandemic.

-COVID-19 has been a massive setback for every business everywhere.
-Over the last year, we’ve been tracking how companies with a wellbeing focus have been doing, periodically publishing articles with updates.
+COVID-19 was a massive setback for many businesses.
+Over the pandemic, we tracked how companies with a wellbeing focus were doing, periodically publishing articles with updates.
 Despite our best efforts, we were only able to make educated guesses at how well (or poorly) companies were faring.
-With the WHR, we now have a benchmark and can finally see how a focus on wellbeing can make a real difference.
+The WHR gives us a benchmark and so we can see how a focus on wellbeing can make a real difference.

-Throughout 2020 the UK polling company YouGov have been asking a representative sample of 2,000 people how they have felt each week – what they call tracking the “mood of the nation”.
+Throughout 2020 the UK polling company YouGov asked a representative sample of 2,000 people how they have felt each week – what they call tracking the “mood of the nation”.
 Like everyone else they didn’t know a global pandemic was about to hit but, graphically, their data shows how it has impacted people.

 COVID-19 dramatically affected the happiness levels of workers.
 The first wave of COVID in March 2020 resulted in a huge dip in weekly happiness.
 Undoubtedly, this was due to high levels of anxiety over COVID coupled with the sudden disruptions to how we work.
 There was then a slow, 13-week recovery back towards near pre-pandemic levels of worker happiness with a second fall as restrictions continued.